-Prepare the filling by gently beating the eggs.
-Add the leaks, two thirds of the cheese, the crème fraîche and the tarragon (if using).
+Complete the filling by gently beating the eggs.
+Add the leeks, the crème fraîche, two thirds of the cheese and the tarragon.
 Combine everything together and season to your taste.

 Pour the mixture into the tart case.
 Arrange the artichokes over the top, pushing them down as far as they will go.
 Sprinkle over the remaining cheese and bake for 30-40 minutes until the egg mixture is set and the top is golden.

 Remove from the oven and allow to cool a little before serving.